 Winding up the side of the volcano in switchbacks initially, the path then follows uphill around the edge until you reach the edge of the crater.

-It took me almost 30 minutes to walk the whole way – you will need a moderate degree of fitness and it may take you longer if you’re not used to hiking uphill.
+This first bit is about 800 metres long but because of the incline, it will probably take you between 20-30 minutes.
+You will need a moderate degree of fitness and it may take you longer if you’re not used to hiking uphill.

 There are some other options – from Naples and other places like Rome and the Amalfi Coast – and I’ve put them here for you: